Posterior Cervical Fusion Newport Beach & Orange County, CA

 Most patients are able to go home 3-5 days after surgery.
 Before patients go home, physical therapists and occupational therapists work with patients and instruct them on proper techniques for getting in and out of bed and walking independently.
 Patients are instructed to avoid excessive bending and twisting of the neck in the acute postoperative period (first 1-2 months).
 Patients can gradually begin to bend and twist their necks after 2-3 months after the fusion solidifies and the pain subsides.
 Patients are also instructed to avoid heavy lifting in the postoperative period (first 2-4 months).

 The wound area should remain covered with a gauze bandage secured in place with tape.
 The area should be kept clean and dry.
 The bandage should generally be changed every 1-2 days, especially after showering.

 Patients may resume driving about 2-3 weeks after the surgery when the pain has decreased and when the neck range of motion has improved.
 Patients should not drive while still taking pain medications.
 The patient must be accompanied when driving in case the pain is felt and they need help driving back home.

 Doctor’s Visits and Follow-Up

 Patients will return for a follow-up visit to see Dr. Louis about 12-14 days after the PCF procedure.
 Medications will be refilled if necessary.
 During the follow-up visit, Dr. Louis will check the incision and the stitches or staples will be removed and an X-ray will be taken to check if the fusion area is stable and if it’s healing properly.
-Patients will be asked to return for more follow up visits about 4-6 weeks after initial follow up visit.
+Patients will be asked to return for more follow-up visits about 4-6 weeks after the initial follow-up visit.
 Around 8-12 weeks after surgery, the patient will be given a prescription to begin physical therapy to help improve the range of motion.